MatthiasG42/P03-weather-journal-app/README.md

 - use this information package to update the UI on the webpage

 ## Extras
-- include a simple country selection between the United States and Germany
+- include a simple country selection with the choice of United States and Germany
-- include the town in the result displayed
+- include the town in the data displayed
 - receive from the API the temperature in celsius, display it on the webpage with the correct unit (°C)
 - change the date-format to DD-MM-YYYY, also corrected the displayed month (+1) [0..11]
 - change the design a bit to make it more user friendly